rhuynh6/vkilgore/README.md

-- 👋 Hi, I’m @vkilgore.
-My name is Ruby Huynh.
+- 👋 Hi, my name is Ruby Huynh.
-- 📫 How to reach me: Hash#3953 on Discord

 <!---
 vkilgore/vkilgore is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.